blynkkk/blynkkk.github.io/mobile/value_display.md

 Blynk.virtualWrite(V1, val);
 ```

-In PUSH mode every message that hardware sent to server is stored automatically on server.
+In this mode every message that hardware sends to server is stored automatically on server.
 PUSH mode doesn't require
 application to be online or opened.

 With Frequency Reading mode you need to select update interval and application will trigger events with required timing.